 If you’ve got an older fridge, and the coils are underneath the fridge, then I’m afraid this doesn’t make you exempt.
 Dust still gathers there. and it needs dusting just the same.
 To access the coils first switch off your fridge, and then you’ll need to remove the grill located at the bottom of the front of your fridge to get your duster in there.
 You may also find a small clean paintbrush useful to get a bit further into dust.

 How Much Can I Save?

-According to Friends of the Earth, apparently keeping your fridge’s coils clean can improve your fridge’s efficiency by up to a whopping 30%.
+According to Friends of the Earth, apparently keeping your fridge’s coils clean and free of dust can improve the efficiency of your fridge by up to a whopping 30%.
 This is a lot of energy and a lot of money in your pocket for a little dusting here and there, and hugely beneficial to the environment too.

 Now, let’s get dusting!

 And after you’ve dusted, you can check out the rest of my easy energy-saving tips here in the archives.
 And if you enjoyed this post then you might enjoy Tip #1 – Using a Lid, and Tip #2 – Turning Down the Heat.